DocBrown85/GoF_Design_Patterns/behavioral/command/README.md

 * __Receiver__:

   * knows how to perform the operations associated with carrying out a request.
-ANy class may serve as a Receiver.
+Any class may serve as a Receiver.

 ## Structure